Holy Cross Church, Frankfurt-Bornheim: Nave

-Under the church is the crypt, which was subjected to a major renovation and transformation to a meditation room because of the founding of the Center for Christian Meditation and Spirituality.
+Under the church is the crypt, which was subjected to a major renovation and transformation to a meditation room because of the founding of the Centre for Christian Meditation and Spirituality.
 Among other things, the floor was provided with a parquetry and the actual meditation area was provided with panels of linen and a door frame made of wood as an access.
 On the south wall of the crypt is a wooden crucifix with a size of 183 x 138 cm.
 Presumably it originates originally from the Alps of the 17th or 18th century.
-It comes from the Nachlass of the wife May of the Jewish entrepreneur Carl von Weinberg.
+It comes from the Nachlass of the wife May (née Ethel Mary Villers Forbes of the House of the Earl of Granard, Plymouth) of the Jewish entrepreneur Carl von Weinberg.
 She died in 1937, and knew the first parish priest of Holy Cross Georg Nilges from his time as a chaplain in Frankfurt-Niederrad.